ChenLi-nudt/benchmarks/README.md

 present.
 The parboil driver will error telling you the benchmarks directory is missing, but it's really checking for a datasets directory in parboil/datasets.

+This works currently with cuda4.2 and higher.
+If you use cuda4.2, use gcc/g++ lower than 4.7.
+4.4 is easily installed on ubuntu.